brycejohnston/geojson2image/README.md

 Ruby library for generating images from GeoJSON.

 Currently, MultiPolygon and Polygon GeoJSON types should output images properly.
-Other GeoJSON types have not been thoroughly tested, and properties from the GeoJSON are not being parsed.
+Other GeoJSON types have not been thoroughly tested.

 ## Installation